ewwmy/cheatsheets/microservices-en.md

 #### Pros

-- Easy to develop (at start)
+- Easy to develop (at start).
-- Easy to test (at start)
+- Easy to test (at start).
-- Easy to deploy
+- Easy to deploy.
-- Easy to scale
+- Easy to scale.

 #### Cons

-- Long way from commit to deploy (each step becomes longer due to higher whole application size and complexity)
+- Long way from commit to deploy (each step becomes longer due to higher whole application size and complexity).
-- Build can be slow (needs to build the whole application)
+- Build can be slow (needs to build the whole application).
-- Horizontal scaling requires more resources (one module may require more memory but other module may require more CPU)
+- Horizontal scaling requires more resources (one module may require more memory but other module may require more CPU).
-- As an application grows it may lead to higher coupling
+- As an application grows it may lead to higher coupling.
 - As tech stack becomes obsolete it's hard to replace it with other overall the application (even just upgrading framework or version of programming language can be challenging).

 ### Microservices

 #### Pros

-- Fast way from commit to deploy (for distinct microservice)
+- Fast way from commit to deploy (for distinct microservice).
-- Fast build (for distinct microservice)
+- Fast build (for distinct microservice).
-- More efficient horizontal scaling
+- More efficient horizontal scaling.
-- Tech stach can be changed for each microservice independently
+- Tech stach can be changed for each microservice independently.
-- High durability (the whole service can remain working even if one or more microservices are down)
+- High durability (the whole service can remain working even if one or more microservices are down).
-- Easy to maintain (no need to keep the entire architecture in mind)
+- Easy to maintain (no need to keep the entire architecture in mind).
 - More Agile-friendly.

 #### Cons

-- Sophisicated decomposition (wrong decomposition may cost a lot)
+- Sophisicated decomposition (wrong decomposition may cost a lot).
-- Complicated deploy (requires DevOps, CI/CD knowledge)
+- Complicated deploy (requires DevOps, CI/CD knowledge).
-- Hard to maintain consistency of the whole application (requires strict contracts and asynchronous calls between microservices)
+- Hard to maintain consistency of the whole application (requires strict contracts and asynchronous calls between microservices).
-  - It also may cause worse performance as the data is transferred via network between microservices
+  - It also may cause worse performance as the data is transferred via network between microservices.
 - More complicated logging and monitoring.

 ### What to choose?

 #### Monolithic

-- Small pet project
+- Small pet project.
-- Small team
+- Small team.
-- Requirements are not clear / Startup
+- Requirements are not clear / Startup.
 - No DevOps team.

 #### Microservices

-- Sophisicated project with clear requirements, ready to scale
+- Sophisicated project with clear requirements, ready to scale.
-- Strong team
+- Strong team.
 - Educational purpose / Practicing microservices.

 ### Scalability